Trump’s attacks on vote counts seem to follow an authoritarian playbook

 “In Russia, the law bends to the will of those who are in power,” Stent said.
 “And we have seen under Trump a desire, for example, to make the Justice Department his Justice Department as opposed to the Justice Department for the American people.
 He would prefer to have a system where the laws are applied differently depending on who is in power.”

-The president does not have that system, but often behaves as though he does, Stent and others said.
+The president does not have that system but often behaves as though he does, Stent and others said.

-As he ran for reelection this year, Trump has baselessly called for Biden, former president Barack Obama, 2016 Democratic nominee Hillary Clinton and several other Democrats to be prosecuted or jailed.
+As he ran for reelection this year, Trump baselessly called for Biden, former president Barack Obama, 2016 Democratic nominee Hillary Clinton and several other Democrats to be prosecuted or jailed.

-He has branded House impeachment manager Rep. Adam B. Schiff (D-Calif.) a criminal, and called the investigation fraudulent.
+He has branded House impeachment manager Rep. Adam B. Schiff (D-Calif.) a criminal and called the investigation fraudulent.

 He leaned publicly on Attorney General William P. Barr to pursue political investigations or actions and complained that Barr didn’t do enough to deliver results of a probe into how the Obama administration investigated possible collusion between Russia and the 2016 Trump campaign.
 Trump wanted that report before the Nov.
 3 election.